-IN (Input)-Transfer the contents of Communications-Pac line register n to the MLCP R-register.
-(Legitimate values for n depend on the specific type of Communications-Pac being used; if an inappropriate line register is indicated by the operand of an IN instruction, a value of 255 (eight 1 bits) will be loaded into the MLCP's R-register.)
+IN (Input - Transfer the contents of adapter line register n to the R-register.
+Legitimate values for n depend on the specific type of adapter being used.
+For the MLCP, if an inappropriate line register is indicated by the operand of an IN instruction, an undetermined value will be loaded into the MLCP's R-register.
+For the DLCP if an inappropriate line register is indicated by the operand of an IN instruction, this has the same effect as a NOP.

-If the operand of the IN instruction is 1, the contents of the receive channel's line register 1 will be loaded into the MLCP's R-register; however, parity and/or cyclic redundancy checking cannot be performed nor can a receive overrun be checked for and reported.
+If an operand of the IN instruction is 1, the contents of the receive channel's line register 1 will be loaded into the R-register; however, parity and/or cyclic redundancy checking cannot be performed nor can a receive overrun be checked for and reported.